Mike Wing: U.S. Space and Rocket Center

 Wing served as executive director of the U.S. Space and Rocket Center from 1998 to 1999, where he plunged the center into debt.
 Wing oversaw construction of a full-scale vertical Saturn V replica to be finished at by the 30th anniversary of the Apollo 11 moon landing, July 1999.
 It serves as a towering landmark in Huntsville, and cost the center $8.6 million of borrowed money.
 The Huntsville Times estimated interest costs at $10 million.
 Wing also sought to create a program for fifth grade students in Alabama and elsewhere to attend Space Camp at no cost to them.
 Anonymous corporate pledges that Wing promised would fund the $800 per student never arrived.
 Wing prolonged the Alabama Space Science Exhibit Commission's investigation into the pledges by writing bogus personal checks and having the center record them as received.
 The program ultimately cost the center $7.5 million.
 Wing was pressured to resign, and several members of the governing Alabama Space Science Exhibit Commission were ousted from that board as a result of the debacle.
 At the end of Wing's term as director, the center was $26 million in debt.
 The state sued Wing for $7.5 million over the Space Camp fraud.
 They settled for $500,000.

-As the executive director of the U.S. Space and Rocket Center, Wing developed and implemented a groundbreaking initiative called the "Fifth Grade Program," a week-long educational initiative aimed at providing an exciting and contextualized learning experience in math, science, and technology.
-He also oversaw the design and construction of a full-scale vertical Saturn V rocket replica, the only one of its kind in the world, to commemorate the 30th anniversary of the Apollo 11 moon landing, celebrate human achievement, and inspire the nation's youth.